-- (1) to explain the Flood Planning Level. - Controls - (1) Council's Floodplain Risk Management Plans have adopted the 1 in 100 year ARI flood event to be most appropriate for flood planning. - (2) The Richmond Valley LEP 2012 (clause 6.5) adopts the 1 in 100 year ARI flood event from the Risk Plans, plus a 500mm freeboard, as the Flood Planning Level (FPL). - (3) All development at or below the FPL must take into account flood hazards in the area, thereby reducing the risk to life and lowering the health, social, and psychological trauma associated with flooding, and greatly reducing property damage.
+- (1) Council's Floodplain Risk Management Plans have adopted the 1 in 100 year ARI flood event to be most appropriate for flood planning. - (2) The Richmond Valley LEP 2012 (clause 6.5) adopts the 1 in 100 year ARI flood event from the Risk Plans, plus a 500mm freeboard, as the Flood Planning Level (FPL).

+(3) All development at or below the FPL must take into account flood hazards in the area, thereby reducing the risk to life and lowering the health, social, and psychological trauma associated with flooding, and greatly reducing property damage.
+Additional requirements exist for more critical development.